-The Red Cross is proud to be one of the multiple organizations responding to Hurricanes Ida and Nicholas.
+The Red Cross is proud to be one of the multiple organizations responding to Hurricane Ida.

 A teenage girl provides comfort to her baby brother at a Red Cross evacuation shelter in Baton Rouge on Sunday August 29, 2021.